markstringer-dti/markstringer-dti.github.io/dti.md

 OK, let's deal with the how and the why, but separately.

 How?
-Developers will tell you that there's no point breaking big bits of functionality into smaller bits that could be demonstrated, released and tested.
-They'll say that it "only makes sense" to release some bit of functionality in one big chunk.
+Developers will tell you that there's no point breaking big bits of functionality into smaller bits that could be shown, released and tested.
+They'll say that it "only makes sense" to release some bit of functionality in one big piece.

 How?
 Somebody will tell you that there's no point troubling users with small bits functionality which don't show the whole journey, that it's a waste of time and money.